-In this post, we take a closer look at the P11D form, including what you need to include on it, when you need to file it, and – most important of all – what will happen if you don’t fulfil your P11D duties.
+In this article we take a closer look at the P11D form, including what you need to include on it, when you need to file it, and – most important of all – what will happen if you don’t fulfill your P11D duties.

 What is a P11D?

 The P11D form is used to report benefits in kind.
 These are items or services which you (or your employees) receive from your company in addition to your salary, such as private healthcare, interest-free loans (to pay for train season tickets, for example) and company cars.
 The annual P11D form allows you to report these items to HMRC on your annual Self Assessment return.

 As benefits in kind effectively increase your salary, there may be National Insurance contributions (NICs) to be paid on them, although it’s important to note these contributions will be paid by the company, not the individual.